Departmental Funding Criteria

 The funding criteria can also be taken as a definition of making "good progress" in the Ph.D. degree.
-As such they will be used as a guideline for when the Department seeks to appoint people as lecturers or recommends students for outside fellowships.
-Faculty will also consider the progress of students when making appointments to Research Assistantships.
+As such they are used as a guideline for when the Department seeks to appoint people as instructors or recommends students for outside fellowships.
+Faculty also considers the progress of students when making appointments to Research Assistantships.

 In rare cases, a student's admission letter may contain alternative funding criteria, which take precedence over these rules.

 Students from countries where English is not the native language must achieve a score of at least 65 on the Versant English Test to be eligible to be a Teaching Assistant.